tannewt/wa-law.org/bill/2021-22/sb/5128/S2.E/README.md

 3. **If a school or school district provided full remote or partial remote instruction under the authority of RCW 28A.150.290 due to a local, state, or national emergency that caused a substantial disruption to full in-person instruction, the superintendent of public instruction may use the student transportation data from the last reporting period in which the school district provided full in-person instruction to calculate transportation allocations.
 Such data may only be used until the subsequent reporting period when updated ridership data is available.**

+## Section 5
+> This section adds a new section to an existing chapter [28A.710](/rcw/28A_common_school_provisions/28A.710_charter_schools.md).
+Here is the [modified chapter](rcw/28A_common_school_provisions/28A.710_charter_schools.md) for context.

+Sections 2 and 4(3) of this act govern school operation and management under RCW 28A.710.040 and apply to charter schools established under this chapter.

+## Section 6
+> This section adds a new section to an existing chapter [28A.715](/rcw/28A_common_school_provisions/28A.715_state-tribal_education_compacts_authority.md).
+Here is the [modified chapter](rcw/28A_common_school_provisions/28A.715_state-tribal_education_compacts_authority.md) for context.

+Sections 2 and 4(3) of this act govern school operation and management under RCW 28A.715.020 and apply to state-tribal compact schools established under this chapter.

 ## Section 7
-(1) The public schools emergency transportation relief account is created in the state treasury.
+1. The public schools emergency transportation relief account is created in the state treasury.
 Money in the account may be spent only after appropriation.
 Expenditures from the account may only be used to backfill reductions in state funding allocations resulting from transportation declines caused by a declared statewide emergency, provided that such reductions have not been backfilled through receipt of federal emergency relief funds, and must be attributable to documented allowable uses for transportation-related services as established under section 2 of this act.

-(2) A charter school, state-tribal compact school, or school district may not receive expenditures from the public schools emergency transportation relief account if the school or school district meets the minimum parameters for in-person learning recommended by the department of health and does not offer in-person learning at or above the recommended level.
+2. A charter school, state-tribal compact school, or school district may not receive expenditures from the public schools emergency transportation relief account if the school or school district meets the minimum parameters for in-person learning recommended by the department of health and does not offer in-person learning at or above the recommended level.

-(3) Any funds that remain in the public schools emergency transportation relief account at the end of the 2021-2023 fiscal biennia must be deposited into the state general fund.
+3. Any funds that remain in the public schools emergency transportation relief account at the end of the 2021-2023 fiscal biennia must be deposited into the state general fund.

-(4) The public schools emergency transportation relief account is intended to be the payor of last resort, and as such no charter school, state-tribal compact school, or school district may receive expenditures from the account until the school or school district has demonstrated there are no available federal relief funds that can be used to address allowable transportation costs.
+4. The public schools emergency transportation relief account is intended to be the payor of last resort, and as such no charter school, state-tribal compact school, or school district may receive expenditures from the account until the school or school district has demonstrated there are no available federal relief funds that can be used to address allowable transportation costs.

 ## Section 8
 The sum of $100,000,000 is appropriated for fiscal year 2021, from the general fund account—state to the public schools emergency transportation relief account created in section 7 of this act for the purposes of backfilling reductions in state funding allocations resulting from transportation declines caused by a declared statewide emergency, provided that such reductions have not been backfilled through receipt of federal emergency relief funds, and must be attributable to documented allowable uses for transportation-related services as established under section 2 of this act.

 ## Section 11
 > This section modifies existing section [43.84.092](/rcw/43_state_government—executive/43.084_investments_and_interfund_loans.md).
 Here is the [modified chapter](rcw/43_state_government—executive/43.084_investments_and_interfund_loans.md) for context.